What is poverty and how can I respond?

 For years, Lance was too weak to lift himself up and walk.
 Lance was eight years old at the time, but he was the size of a four-year-old.

-This changed for Lance when he was registered at a Compassion project and found a sponsor.
+This changed for Lance when he was registered at a Compassion project and found a child sponsor.
 The project staff helped Lance to get immediate medical attention where he was diagnosed with acute malnutrition.

 After a consultation with specialists, Lance was given a meal and vitamin schedule and the project staff went to extraordinary lengths to ensure the young boy remained on his meal schedule.